Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/WebLOAD.md

     - \[ProgramFiles\] -- Translated to the Program Files directory.
 For 64-bit machines, it's the 64-bit directory.
     - \[ProgramFilesX86\] -- Translated to the 32-bit Program Files directory.

 ## Setting up the Automated Test Cases

-This section describes the process for setting up a test case in SpiraPlan for automation and linking it to an automated WebLOAD test script.
+This section describes the process for setting up a test case in Spira for automation and linking it to an automated WebLOAD test script.

-First you need to display the list of test cases in SpiraPlan (by clicking Testing \> Test Cases) and then add a new test case.
+First you need to display the list of test cases in Spira (by clicking Testing \> Test Cases) and then add a new test case.
 Once you have added the new test case, click on it and select the "Overview" tab and scroll down to the Automation section:

 ![](img/WebLOAD_5.png)

 You need to enter the following fields:

 - **Automation Engine**: Choose the WebLOAD Automation Engine that you created in the previous section from the drop-down list.
-- **Script Type**: This should be left as to Attached as the integration with WebLOAD only supports referencing WebLOAD test script .tpl files and not physically uploading the test scripts into SpiraPlan.
+- **Script Type**: This should be left as to Attached as the integration with WebLOAD only supports referencing WebLOAD test script .tpl files and not physically uploading the test scripts into Spira.
 - **Filename**: This is the full file path or keyword shortcut to the WebLOAD test script .tpl file.
 See "Tokens for Specifying File Locations" info panel above for more inforamtion about they keywords you can use
 - **Document Type**: Leave as Default
 - **Document Folder**: Leave as Root Folder